CopilotLive/sdk-android-examples/README.md

          phoneNumber = "", // The user's phone number
          profileImageUrl = "", // URL for the user's profile image emailAddress = "", // The user's email address
-         userIdentifier = "" // A unique identifier for the user )
+         userIdentifier = "", // A unique identifier for the user additionalFields = null // Additional user information )

       // Define appearance settings for the Copilot UI